olafollgaard/makeArduino/README.md

 There are other nitty-gritty config variables in makeArduino.mk, but these are the most important ones.

+Other assumptions may be "hidden", or in plain english: It works on my setup :)

+## Making a new project
+1. Copy the sample `Makefile` into your project folder and update it to reflect your project, as detailed in the next section
+2. Put your code files beside it in the project folder
+   * All `.c`, `.cpp` and `.S` files in your project folder are compiled
+   * Subfolders that contain `.h`, `.c`, `.cpp` or `.S` files are recursed into, added to the include path, and any `.c`, `.cpp` and `.S` files are compiled

+## Typical Makefile contents
 The sample `Makefile` looks like this:

 ```cmake
 PROJECT_NAME = Sample
 # TARGET_SYSTEM : uno | pro_trinket_5v | tiny_84 | tiny_85